dips-21/my_practice/README.md

 Abstract classes contain methods, fields, constants.
 It can be fully implemented, partially implemented or not even implemented.

-String BUILDEr/buffer-
+String BUILDER/BUFFER-
 ==================================================
-Strings are immutable so if we want to change it ,everytime new object will have to be  created. but with the help of buffer/builder we can append it n modify it .
+Strings are immutable so if we want to change it ,everytime new object will have to be created. because everytime we created string object it will check in string pool and if it exists in string pool the reference will be provided to given string object. if object doesn't exist's in string pool then it will create new object n heap space is also used wisely in this. if string is mutable then everytime if we change the string and if it's pointing to same reference variable then everywhere the same string is present it will change but with the help of buffer/builder we can append it n modify it.

+StringBuffer is thread-safe since it is synchronised.
+It means that two threads can’t execute the StringBuffer functions at the same time.
+If they call the StringBuffer function at the same time, only one of the two threads acquires the lock and executes the method.
+The second thread has to wait until the execution of the first thread has been completed.
+String Buffer is considered to be less efficient than String Builder.
+String Buffer was introduced in Java 1.0.

+StringBuilder is not thread-safe because it is not synchronised.
+It indicates that two threads can use StringBuilder’s methods at the same time.
+In this case, no thread has to wait for the execution of the other thread.
+String Builder is considered to be more efficient than String Buffer.
+String Builder was introduced in Java 1.5.

-builder n buffer- buffer is synchronized.(objects shared by multiple threads )
+builder And buffer- buffer is synchronized.(objects shared by multiple threads)
 =====================
 String is thread safe.